2010 Gent–Wevelgem

-The 2010 Gent–Wevelgem cycle road race took place on 28 March 2010.
-It was the 72nd edition of the international top classic Gent–Wevelgem.
-The final of Gent–Wevelgem was largely redrawn.
+The 2010 Gent–Wevelgem cycle road race took place on 28 March 2010 between Deinze and Wevelgem.
+It was the 72nd edition of the international Belgian top classic Gent–Wevelgem.
 An extra track was added in France, with a double passage over Mont des Cats and Mont Noir.
 The race was the sixth event in the UCI World Ranking.
+It was won by Bernhard Eisel of the HTC–Columbia team.

-Bernhard Eisel (AUT) beat Sep Vanmarcke of Belgium in a six-way sprint to the finish to win the Ghent-Wevelgem cycling classic.
+Bernhard Eisel (AUT) beat Sep Vanmarcke of Belgium in a six-way sprint to the finish.
 One of the pre-race favourites Philippe Gilbert finished third ahead of American veteran George Hincapie.
 The other pre-race favourites Tom Boonen and Fabian Cancellara both dropped out in the middle of the race.
 Eisel commented after the race, "Until now I never liked this race.
 The wind and all is not my thing.
 But from this day on Gent–Wevelgem is going to become my great love."